Thursday, December 9, 2021

 John Krasinksi's horror film was not only my favorite 85 minutes of cinema in 2018 (and I'm not a big horror fan), I would also recommend it as a top film (along with Arrival, Joyeux NoelChildren of MenAll the Light We Cannot See, and Tokyo Godfathers) to view during the weeks of Advent leading into Christmas, Christmastide, and Childermas.

 There are many reasons I love to watch "A Quiet Place" during this season.
-For one example, it's one of most pro-life films I've ever seen in the Abbott family's courageous choice to welcome a child into a world of death, mirroring Stanley Hauerwaus opening question in his class at Notre Dame:
+For one example, it's one of the most pro-life films I've ever seen in the Abbott family's courageous choice to welcome a child into a world of death, mirroring Stanley Hauerwaus opening question in his class at Notre Dame:

 “What reason would you give for you or someone else wanting to have a child?” ...
 The crucial question for us as Christians is what kind of people we need to be to be capable of welcoming children into this world, some of whom may be born disabled and even die. . . .
 In a world of such terrible misery . . . having children is an extraordinary act of faith and hope.